juliocesar1235/get-lasered/README.md

 # get-lasered

-Get laseres is an FPS shooter game, right now it looks more like a technical demo ;p but it will get better overtime
+Get lasered is an FPS shooter game, right now it looks more like a technical demo ;p but it will get better overtime

 Using threejs library with webpack to run the game in a server with all the dependencies packed in the node_modules